IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 4. Even if the mapping is present, due to virtual hosting, it may not map back to the name used in the ACL.

-This is not a successful strategy, it MUST NOT be used for the reasons explained below.
+This is not a successful strategy: for reasons explained below.

 ## Too Slow